Antony-Edward-Stark/AEXRS/README.md

   5. Natural Language Processing.
   6. Generating text based content using AI tools.

 As the only developer, contributor, Manitainer of this project, I am looking forward for some help in the form of contributions.
 All suggestions and changes are considered and The best and the needy ones will be implemented.
-After improvement, The other suggestions and changes ( the ones other than the needy and the best ones) will be implemented.
+After further improvement, The other suggestions and changes ( the ones other than the needy and the best ones) will be implemented.
 No suggestion is left behind and no contribution is disregarded.

 Thankyou for visiting this page.